Hiring a front-end developer

 How to score a front-end code challenge

 Unlike an algorithm challenge, which you can run standard test cases against in order to measure accuracy, every front-end code challenge is unique.
-Because of this difference we developed a scoring rubric for each unique challenge that detects the syntax and element structure of the solution.
+Because of this difference, we developed a scoring rubric for each unique challenge that detects the syntax and element structure of the solution.
 Using this score, the reviewer can get an objective measurement of how well the candidate has performed without looking at the code.
-As always, we encourage you to look at the raw solution after seeing the score to make the best judgement call about your candidate.
+As always, we encourage you to look at the raw solution after seeing the score to make the best judgment call about your candidate.